 Find a Hit and Run Attorney Near Me

 The right lawyer can make or break your case when you are involved in a hit and run car accident.
 It is important that you work an attorney who has experience handling car accident cases in general and hit and run accidents in specifically.
 Most important, it is prudent that you work with a lawyer who understands Nevada’s hit and run laws.
 Martin Hart, LLC has over 20 years of experience in representing clients who are involved in hit and run accidents in Nevada and surrounding areas.
 Whether you are the victim or the suspect, Attorney Hart will ensure that you get the representation you deserve during your hit and run car accident case.
-Call Martin Hart today at 702-380-4278 to discuss how he can represent you in your hit and run case.
+Call our Las Vegas criminal lawyer today at 702-380-4278 to discuss how he can represent you in your hit and run case.